projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 ``#define VHOST_SET_FEATURES      _IOW(VHOST_VIRTIO, 0x00, __u64)``
   This IOCTL is used to set the supported feature flags to vhost kernel driver.
 ``#define VHOST_SET_OWNER _IO(VHOST_VIRTIO, 0x01)``
-  This IOCTL is used to set current process as the exclusive owner of the vhost char device.
+  This IOCTL is used to set the current process as the exclusive owner of the vhost char device.
 It must be called before any other vhost commands.
 ``#define VHOST_RESET_OWNER _IO(VHOST_VIRTIO, 0x02)``
   This IOCTL is used to give up the ownership of the vhost char device.
 ``#define VHOST_SET_MEM_TABLE     _IOW(VHOST_VIRTIO, 0x03, struct vhost_memory)``
-  This IOCTL is used to convey the guest OS memory layout to vhost kernel driver.
+  This IOCTL is used to convey the guest OS memory layout to the vhost kernel driver.
 ``#define VHOST_SET_VRING_NUM _IOW(VHOST_VIRTIO, 0x10, struct vhost_vring_state)``
-  This IOCTL is used to set the number of descriptors in virtio ring.
+  This IOCTL is used to set the number of descriptors in the virtio ring.
 It cannot be modified while the virtio ring is running.
 ``#define VHOST_SET_VRING_ADDR _IOW(VHOST_VIRTIO, 0x11, struct vhost_vring_addr)``
   This IOCTL is used to set the address of the virtio ring.
 ``#define VHOST_SET_VRING_BASE _IOW(VHOST_VIRTIO, 0x12, struct vhost_vring_state)``